devsecopsgirl/internship-appsecco/docs/Jenkins-installation.md

 ![](Images/2020-08-19_13-58.png)

-In the terminal window I will use the cat command to display the password:
+In the terminal window, I will use the cat command to display the password:

 ```
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword